AdobeDocs/app-builder/src/pages/getting_started/common_troubleshooting.md

 ## Action authentication errors

-When Adobe authentication and authorization checks are enabled for an action with the `require-adobe-auth` annotation set to `true`, you may see the following errors when making requests to the action:
+When you make requests to an action with Adobe authentication and authorization checks enabled with the `require-adobe-auth` annotation set to `true`, you may see the following errors:

 1. `request is invalid, failed authorization.
 Please use a valid user token for this SPA.`
 2. `request is invalid, failed authorization.
 Please use a valid JWT or user access token for this headless application.`

-An SPA is an application with web UI components (located in the `web-src/` folder).
-Headless app are back-end microservices without web UI.
+SPAs are applications with web UI components, located in the `web-src/` folder; headless app are back-end microservices without web UI.
-For authentication and authorization checks, the back-end actions of an SPA are validated against a valid user token which is passed directly from Adobe Experience Cloud (ExC) Shell.
+For authentication and authorization checks, the back-end actions of SPAs are validated against valid user tokens  passed directly from tje Adobe Experience Cloud (ExC) Shell.

-On the other hand, the actions of a headless app can be validated against a valid user token from ExC Shell or a valid access token generated with the [JWT (Service Account) Authentication](/authentication/auth-methods#!AdobeDocs/adobeio-auth/master/JWT/JWT.md).
-Please go through the [App Builder Security Overview](../guides/security/index.md) for more details about SPA vs. headless app authentication.
+Actions of a headless app can also be validated against a valid user token from ExC Shell or generated from the [JWT (Service Account) Authentication](/authentication/auth-methods#!AdobeDocs/adobeio-auth/master/JWT/JWT.md).
+Please review the [App Builder Security Overview](../guides/security/index.md) for more details about SPA vs. headless app authentication.

 If you are developing a headless app but accidentally have the `web-src/` folder added during the app initialization process, you could remove it by executing the command `aio app delete web-assets` at the root of your application source code folder.
 This will also assure that your actions are validated against the appropriate JWT auth.

 ## Debugging errors with State and Files SDK

 If your code uses App Builder [State](https://github.com/adobe/aio-lib-state) or [Files](https://github.com/adobe/aio-lib-files) SDKs, you cannot use `aio app dev` to debug it.
 The reason is that State and Files services have additional security which limits calls from outside of Adobe Runtime actions.
-Your action code is run on localhost which is not authorized to access the out-of-the-box cloud storage behind State and Files SDKs.
+Your action code is run on localhost, which is not authorized to access the out-of-the-box cloud storage behind State and Files SDKs.

-*Note: This is not a problem if you configure the State or Files SDKs to connect to your own cloud storage (e.g. Cosmos DB).*
+Note: This is not a problem if you configure the State or Files SDKs to connect to your own cloud storage, for example Cosmos DB.

 ## NodeJS with Mac M1 chip

-There are no pre-compiled NodeJS binaries for versions prior to 15.x for Apple's new M1 chip (arm64 architecture).
-One solution is to change the architecture of your shell from arm64 to x86.
+There are no precompiled NodeJS binaries for versions prior to 15.x of Apple's new M1 chip with ARM64 architecture.
+One solution to this is to change the architecture of your shell from arm64 to x86.

-We recommend using the [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm) over [Homebrew](https://brew.sh/) and follow their [troubleshooting guides for macOS](https://github.com/nvm-sh/nvm#macos-troubleshooting) (section **Macs with M1 chip**).
+We recommend using [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm) over [Homebrew](https://brew.sh/) and following their [troubleshooting guides for macOS](https://github.com/nvm-sh/nvm#macos-troubleshooting), section "Macs with M1 chip."

+## Next steps

+This completes the "Getting Started" tutorials for App Builder.

+To learn how to extend App Builder capabilities using the Adobe I/O Runtime platform, proceed to the [Getting Started with Adobe I/O Runtime](dummy) tutorial.

+For in-depth review of App Builder architecture, development, deployment, integration, and security, visit the [<mark>Guides</mark>](dummy) index and select your topic of interest.